balamanikantsai/medo-medical-assistant/README.md

 * Replace Excel-based user storage with a proper database.
 * Add advanced error handling and retry mechanisms.
 * Implement more sophisticated user interfaces.
 * Add support for additional languages and medical terminology.
+* Implement more sophisticated user interfaces.
+* Add support for additional languages and medical terminology.